-Year R Year 1 Year 2 Lower Key Stage 2 Upper Key Stage 2 Pupils should: Pupils should be Pupils should be Pupils should be Pupils should be Show good taught to: taught to: taught to: taught to: control and sit correctly form lower- use the write legibly, co- at a table, case letters diagonal and fluently and ordination holding a of the horizontal with in large and pencil correct size strokes that increasing small comfortably relative to are needed speed by, movements. and one another to join choosing Handle correctly start using letters and which shape equipment begin to some understand of a letter to and tools form lower- diagonal which use when effectively, case letters and letters, when given including in the horizonal adjacent to choices and pencils for correct strokes one another, deciding writing. direction, needed to are best left whether or starting and join letters unjoined not to join finishing in and increase the specific the right understand legibility, letters place which consistency, choosing the form capital letters, and quality writing letters when of their implement form digits adjacent to handwriting that is best 0-9 one another, (for for a suited understand are best left example, by task which letters unjoined ensuring that belong to write capital the down which letters and strokes of handwriting digits of the letters are 'families' correct size, parallel and
+Year R Year 1 Year 2 Lower Key Stage 2 Upper Key Stage 2

+Pupils should: Pupils should be Pupils should be Pupils should be Pupils should be

+Show good taught to: taught to: taught to: taught to:

+control and sit correctly form lower- use the write

+co- at a table, case letters diagonal legibly,

+ordination holding a of the and fluently

+in large pencil correct size horizontal and with

+and small comfortably relative to strokes that increasing

+movements. and one are needed speed by,

+Handle correctly another to join choosing

+equipment • begin to start using letters and which

+and tools form lower- some understand shape of a

+effectively, case letters diagonal which letter to

+including in the and letters, use when

+pencils for correct horizonal when given

+writing. direction, strokes adjacent to choices

+starting and needed to one and

+finishing in join letters another, are deciding

+the right and best left whether

+place understand unjoined or not to

+form capital which increase the join

+letters letters, legibility, specific

+form digits when consistency, letters

+0-9 adjacent to and quality choosing

+understand one of their the

+which another, handwriting writing (

+letters (for implement